minglongxue/minglongxue.github.io/_pages/about.md

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 One paper is accepted by ESWA (SCI,中科院一区).
+- *2024.10*: &nbsp;🎉🎉 One of our students has been selected as a candidate for the National Graduate Scholarship.
 - *2024.09*: &nbsp;👥👥 Warmly welcome three new graduate students to join us.
 <p align = "center">
 <img  src="/images/2024.jpg" width="50%" />